icgc-argo/wfpm/README.md

 [https://github.com/ICGC-TCGA-PanCancer/awesome-wfpkgs2/releases/tag/demo-fastqc-wf.v0.2.0](https://github.com/ICGC-TCGA-PanCancer/awesome-wfpkgs2/releases/tag/demo-fastqc-wf.v0.2.0) for your reference.

 **NOTE**: You are encouraged to follow these steps to create your own tool / workflow packages.
-Simply replacing the GitHub organization `ICGC-TCGA-PanCancer` used here by your own GitHub org, it should just work.
+Simply replacing the GitHub organization `ICGC-TCGA-PanCancer` used here by your own GitHub account, it should just work.

 ### Demo use case 1: create and publish a demo `tool` package

-1. Prepare a GitHub repository under an organization account
+1. Prepare a GitHub repository

-Before you start, please make sure you create a repository (with name at your choice, but in the demo let's use `awesome-wfpkgs1`) under a GitHub organization account (here we use `ICGC-TCGA-PanCancer`).
+Before you start, please make sure you create a repository with name at your choice (in the demo let's use `awesome-wfpkgs1`) under a GitHub organization account you have admin access or your personal account (here we use `ICGC-TCGA-PanCancer`).
-This is because GitHub Container Registry (GHCR, ghcr.io) is not available for personal account.
-GHCR is currently in beta, you need to enable it under your organization profile by: `Settings` => `Packages` => `Enable improved container support`.
-We will be using ghcr.io registry to keep the container images created and used by the demo tool package.

 You also need to create a Personal Access Token (PAT) in order to access GitHub Container Registry, follow these steps: your account => `Settings` => `Developer settings` => `Personal access tokens` =>